fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 All the instructions have been replaced with definitions.
 We are freed from the mutable state trap.
-Once again, the websocket session handler is free to observe the ticks stream without knowing how it should behave or directing that behavior.
+Once again, the websocket session handler can observe the ticks stream without knowing how it should behave or directing that behavior.

 {% highlight javascript %}
 server.on(`connection`, () => {